The Freedoms & Rights Coalition: 2022

-In response, the TFRC staged a protest march in Auckland's Manukau suburb on 17 January.
-In addition, several TFRC protesters camped outside the Mount Eden Correctional Facility for nine days until Tamaki's release on 26 January.

-Tamaki was released after High Court judge Paul Davison overturned the decision to remand him in prison and imposed new bail conditions barring him from supporting future anti-lockdown protests and confining Tamaki to his home under a 24-hour curfew.

 The TFRC subsequently participated in the 2022 Wellington protest, which saw anti-vaccination protesters from various groups occupy the New Zealand Parliament's grounds from 8 February to 3 March 2022.
 According to Stuff journalists Charlie Mitchell and Glenn McConnell and Newsroom journalist Marc Daalder, the TFRC organised the early stage of the Parliamentary occupation and advocated a policy of restraint.
 However, their leadership of the Wellington protest was usurped by the far right media group Counterspin Media, which advocated a more aggressive approach that involved confronting police and journalists.
 On 3 March, the remaining protesters were forcibly removed by Police, which resulted in clashes on Parliament's grounds and the Wellington CBD.

 In late February, the TFRC launched its "March Out These Mandates" campaign to oppose the Government's vaccine mandates.
 Besides Auckland, protests were also planned in Tauranga, Napier, Wellington, Nelson and Christchurch.
 Tamaki claimed these protests were "peaceful, family-friendly" events.
 On 26 February, thousands of TFRC supporters marched across the Auckland Harbour Bridge to Auckland's Victoria Park.
 Several TFRC protesters camped in the Auckland Domain until 3 March.

 On 12 March, over a thousand TFRC protesters led by Derek Tait marched from Christchurch's Hagley Park to the Westfield Riccarton shopping centre, disrupting local traffic.

 On 2 July, about 40 TFRC protesters led by Tait gathered in Dunedin's lower Octagon to protest against vaccine mandates, government control, and the Three Waters reform programme.They were confronted by a larger group of 100 counter-protesters affiliated with "AntiFascist Ōtepoti" led by Dudley Benson, who played several queer songs by Lily Allen, ABBA, and Village People on a sound system.
 Besides Tait, other speakers at the TFRC-sponsored event included University of Otago computer scientist Iain Hewson and anti-transgender activist Jennifer Scott.

 On 5 July, the Christchurch City Council dropped its NZ$50,533 traffic management bill against TFRC following a face-to-face meeting with the group's Canterbury leader Tait.
 The Council's general manager infrastructure Jane Davis agreed to drop the bill on the understanding that TFRC would inform them about any future protest activity that could affect traffic in Christchurch.